 I especially love making this Slow Cooker Cherry Dump Cake when I need to feed a crowd.
 It stays at the perfect temperature for quite a while and you can serve it right from the counter.

-It’s also great to serve as a holiday dessert since you can make without using any of that super valuable oven space.
+It's a great dump cake to serve as a holiday dessert since you can make it without using any of that super valuable oven space.
+And in summer, since you don't need the oven, it won't heat up your kitchen.

-Just like the traditional method, this easy dessert is layered into the backing vessel.
+Just like the classic Cherry Pineapple Dump Cake, this easy dessert is layered into the slow cooker.
 No stirring required!

-I like to look for the pie filling cans that stay they have more fruit.
+I like to look for the cherry pie filling cans that says it has more fruit.
 Whichever brand you can find that looks like it has a lot of fruit, go with that one!

 Otherwise, the cans can be heavy on the gel and very light on the actual fruit pieces.